-Air Fryer Steak Bites and Mushrooms are ready in 15 minutes with minimal clean-up.
-But, it's the juicy taste and crispy outside that will AMAZE you!
+Air Fryer Steak Bites with Mushrooms are ready in 15 minutes with minimal clean-up.
+But it's the juicy taste and crispy outside that will AMAZE you!

-If you don't own an air fryer, then the ability to make these steak bites or air fryer steak fajitas is reason alone to buy one!
-It takes about 15 minutes start to finish to make this gorgeous dish which will tug at the heartstrings of any meat lover.
-It's low-carb too!
+If you don't own an air fryer, then the ability to make air fryer beef recipes, like these easy steak bites and steak fajitas, is a reason alone to buy one.
+This gorgeous dish will tug at the heartstrings of any meat lover.
+It's low-carb and keto-friendly too!

-The beef should be cut into 1 to 1-½ inch pieces.
-I like the cubes to be on the thick side because it's easier to pull a cube out during cooking and gauge the remaining cooking time.
+Cut the meat into 1-inch to 1 ½-inch bite-sized pieces.
+I prefer the cubes on the thick side because it's easier to pull one out during cooking and gauge the remaining cooking time.

 Tip: Aim for uniformly sized cubes so that they all finish at the same time.

-Important Note: I used a 4-quart air fryer to make these steak bites.
-The outcome may vary if you have a different brand or size of air fryer.
-ALWAYS follow the instructions for your appliance and adjust the cooking process based upon your experience.
-I try to give lots of tips that will make this recipe successful no matter what type of air fryer is used.
+We used Ninja (4-quart) and Cosori air fryers to make this recipe.
+The outcome may vary if you have a different brand or size air fryer.
+ALWAYS follow the instructions for your appliance and adjust the cooking process based on your experience.
+You will find lots of tips that will make this recipe successful no matter what type of air fryer is used.

-Step 1 - Pat meat dry and cut it into cubes.
+Step 1 - Pat meat dry and cut it into 1-inch bite-size pieces.

 The wetness at the bottom of the package is myoglobin.
 It's not harmful.
 But, the oil and seasoning will adhere better to dry meat.